kmegoryc/supercube/src/pages/index.md

     title: Why Supercube™?
     content: >-
       The extended use of personal protective equipment puts workers at risk.
-We hear stories of nurses cleaning their masks with bleach or harmful chemicals and were determined to find a better solution. **UVC inactivates viruses quickly with no harmful chemicals**, but you must achieve full coverage at the proper dosage.
+We heard stories of nurses cleaning their masks with bleach or harmful chemicals and were determined to find a better solution. **UVC inactivates viruses quickly with no harmful chemicals**, but you must achieve full coverage at the proper dosage.
 Supercube's rotating carousel design